weewx/weewx/docs_src/custom/units.md

 ## Assigning a unit group

-In the examples above, we created a new observation type, `electricity`, and added it to the database schema.
+In the section [Customizing the database](database.md), we created a new observation type, `electricity`, and added it to the database schema.
 Now we would like to recognize that it is a member of the unit group `group_energy` (which already exists), so it can enjoy the labels and formats already provided for this group.
 This is done by extending the dictionary `weewx.units.obs_group_dict`.